 Have it to hand as you never know what you’ll see en-route.
 From wildlife to wildflowers, be ready to snap those special moments!

 The Aussie sun is harsh.
 Be sure to slip, slap and slop even when you’re in the car.
+Don't forget your wide brim hat when out exploring.

 If you’re planning on hopping out at various spots along the way, be sure to have some insect repellent on.
 Mozzies, ants and flies can be hanging around in the outback, so take precautions.
+Fly nets are also great for night time.

 Even if you’re plan is to arrive at your destination by sundown, you never know what might happen along the way.
 A torch is another must-have for the car!